Specifications of Vladimir Ignatyuk icebreaker

 Review of Vladimir Ignatyuk icebreaker

-MS Vladimir Ignatyuk ("ледокол Владимир Игнатюк") is an icebreaking vessel is owned and operated by the Murmansk Shipping Company.
+MS Vladimir Ignatyuk ("ледокол Владимир Игнатюк") is an icebreaking vessel (Russia-flagged / MMSI 273448450) owned and operated by the Murmansk Shipping Company (Russia).

 For 20 years after its launch (in the period between 1983 and 2003) the ship was operated under the names Kalvik (1983-1997) and Arctic Kalvik (1997-2003).
 In 2003, the vessel was sold to the Murmansk Shipping Company (abbrev MSCO) and since then operated as "Vladimir Ignatyuk".
 In 2011 and 2013, the US NSF (National Science Foundation) chartered the ship to open the way through McMurdo Sound (near Ross Island, Antarctica) for cargo ships delivering supplies to the US research stations in Antarctica.

-Vladimir Ignatyuk itinerary program offers Arctic and Antarctic expedition cruises.
+Vladimir Ignatyuk itinerary program offers the Arctic and Antarctic expedition cruises.

 Vladimir Ignatyuk icebreaker vessel details

 The Beaudril company's fleet also included two Class-4 icebreaker ships, one of which is the Canadian Coastguard ship CCGS Terry Fox (sister by design).